larryv/mkvimball-sh/README.txt

 X Consortium and distributed under the X11 License [13]; subsequent changes by the Free Software Foundation are in the public domain.

-The rest of this work was written in 2022 by Lawrence Velazquez and published from the United States of America using the CC0 1.0 Universal Public Domain Dedication [1].
+The rest of this work was written in 2022 by Lawrence Velazquez.
+To the extent possible under law, the author has waived all copyright and related or neighboring rights [1] to the `mkvimball-sh` project.
+This work is published from the United States of America.

 References